dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 and perform no dynamic allocations.

 <div class="dgv-note">Naturally, our implementation is not intended to be a general-purpose or production-ready
 password validation library.
-In particular, we will restrict ourselves to character-level policies.
-Instead, it serves as a vehicle for exploring useful C++ techniques, including policy-based design, concepts, and other modern language features.
+In particular, we will restrict ourselves to character-level policies, where each policy defines a property that at least one character in the password must satisfy.
+Rather, the example serves as a vehicle for exploring useful C++ techniques, including policy-based design, concepts, and other modern language features.
 </div>

 The following example illustrates how validation policies can be composed using the pipeline syntax.